-Soundbars offer a few advantages over more traditional home theatre speaker setups: they tend to take up less space, are easier to set up, and are often more affordable.
+Soundbars offer a few advantages over more traditional home theater speaker setups: they tend to take up less space, are easier to set up, and are often more affordable.
 Whether you're looking for a soundbar that supports Dolby Atmos or just want something you can plug your MP3 player into, there's a model out there that'll do what you need.
 Not all soundbars are created equal, though, and some provide a better listening experience than others.
 If you watch a lot of TV or listen to music often at home, you'll want something that sounds good and is compatible with your existing devices, whether you want to hook it up to your smart TV or prefer streaming directly from your smartphone.

 The best 5.1 soundbar setup we've tested so far is the Samsung HW-Q80R.
 It's very similar to the Samsung HW-Q90R, except it doesn't come with satellite speakers.
 It shares the same great design, with a sturdy build and lots of connectivity options, at a lower price.
 It also supports Dolby Atmos and has side and up-firing speakers on the soundbar, but no rear speakers, which might affect your perception of objects around you.